wmay/euc-safety/_guides/abrasion.md

 - How abrasion resistant is the lining on the parts of the jacket not covered by a hard shell?

-Because good quality hard shells can provide high levels of abrasion resistance, I think it's most sensible to treat quality body armor jackets like a good mesh street jacket.
+Because plastic shells can provide high levels of abrasion resistance, I think it's sensible to treat quality body armor jackets like a mesh street jacket.
 Usually these jackets are certified for urban riding, i.e. maximum speeds of around 40mph.

 # Motorcycle clothing